Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 <aside class="warning">The merchant needs the wallets to be integrated in their checkout in order to use them in Pagador.</aside>

-For more information, contact the provider of your choice to contract the service.
+Contact the provider of your choice for further information on how to contract the service.

 ### Available E-Wallets